asaddi/allans-comfy-nodes/README.md

 I have no plans to distribute and/or advertise this project.

+Also, I see people starring and cloning this repo.
+I'm grateful, but the reason these nodes aren't officially "released" or registered over at the ComfyUI registry is because I want the freedom to break things.
+Sometimes renaming nodes, other times outright deleting them.

+Just so you know...

 ## Nodes

 This list is more for my benefit.
 If anything looks interesting, let me know and I may break it out into its own (smaller) package.